UPDATED: JULY 05, 2023 | 1 MIN READ

 - School-offered coverage: Check with your college to see what medical insurance plans they offer and with what provider network.

 - Health Insurance Marketplace: College students can enroll on HealthCare.gov.
-Your insurance requirements and income are considered to see if you qualify for any subsidies.
+Your insurance requirements and income are considered to determine whether you qualify for subsidies.

 - Medicaid: You may be entitled to Medicaid once your income and location are considered.